The PS5 hits the shelves later this year, but details about Sony’s new console are still a bit thin on the ground.

 Changing PSN ID to be ready for PS5

 You can now change that ultra edgy PSN ID to something cooler now.
-Be warned: if Sony deems the new ID to be offensive, it’ll be changed to a placeholder to give you the opportunity to revert back to your own one or change it to something more appropriate.
+Be warned: if Sony deems the new ID to be offensive, it’ll be changed to a placeholder to allow you to revert to your own one or change it to something more appropriate.

 Games published after April 1, 2018, should show your newly updated name, but there’s no guarantee.
 You can switch back if needs must, but if you want a change before the PS5 launches, we suggest doing it soon.